 Bipartisan Infrastructure Law - Airport Terminals Program

-This interactive map shows the airports receiving the grants and how the funds will be invested:
+This interactive map shows funding amounts for the first two years of BIL and how those funds will be invested.

-For full details on the FY22 funding amounts, see the Bipartisan Infrastructure Law Airport Terminal Program grants file.
+For full details on the FY23 funding amounts, see the Bipartisan Infrastructure Law Airport Terminal Program grants file.

 Eligible airports include those operated by authorities, cities, territories and tribes within the national air transportation system.
 If your airport is normally eligible for Airport Improvement Program (AIP) grants, you’re eligible for this program too.

-The Fiscal Year 2023 application period is now closed, but get ready for next year.
+The Fiscal Year 2024 application period is now open.

 - Read the Notice of Funding Opportunity to learn about the program and the terms and conditions of the grant awards.